What is cowpox?

 The cowpox virus got its name hundreds of years ago, from a rash that developed in dairymaids that touched the udders of infected cows.
 Back in 1770, an English farmer discovered that dairymaids that had contracted and recovered from cowpox not only became immune to further cases of cowpox, but also to the more serious viral disease, smallpox.
 In 1796 English physician, Dr Edward Jenner used the cowpox virus to inoculate a patient to prevent them from contracting smallpox.
 Hence this was the first successful vaccination performed.

 Nowadays, cowpox is a rare disease.
 It mostly occurs in Great Britain and some European countries.
-Cows are no longer the main carrier of the virus; instead woodland rodents are the natural hosts of the virus who then pass it on to domestic cats.
-Human cases are very rare and most often contracted from the scratch or bite of domestic cats, hence the alternative name catpox.
-Although human-to-human transmission has not been reported patients should be made aware that their lesions are potentially contagious.
+Cows are no longer the main carrier of the virus; instead woodland rodents are the natural hosts of the virus, who then pass it on to domestic cats.
+Human cases are very rare and are most often contracted from the scratch or bite of domestic cats, hence the alternative name catpox.
+Although human-to-human transmission has not been reported, patients should be made aware that their lesions are potentially contagious.

 It appears that most cases of human cowpox occur in young people (50% of patients are less than 18 years).
-This is possibly due to the fact that younger people may have closer contact with animals such as cats, or they have not be vaccinated against smallpox, which may confer some protection against cowpox.
+This is possibly due to the fact that younger people may have closer contact with animals such as cats, or they have not been vaccinated against smallpox, which may confer some protection against cowpox.

 Most human cases of cowpox appear as one or a small number of pus-like lesions on the hands and face, which then ulcerate and form a black scab before healing on their own.
-This process can take up to 12 weeks with the following skin findings over that period:
+This process can take up to 12 weeks, with the following skin findings over that period: